larrymahumot/larrymahumot/README.md

 # Hi, I'm Larry Bert Mahumot <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Larry Bert Mahumot, I’m a student from the Coursera Philippines and want to learn Data Science.
+My name is Larry Bert Mahumot, I’m a student from the Coursera Philippines and want to learn Google IT Automation, Data Science, Data Analyst, Cloud Solutions Arcchitech, Cyber Security.
 I think it will be beneficial for my work.

 📫 How to reach me